 Two things are true of business software systems.
 The first is that they need to be customized in order to work with a given company’s existing processes and infrastructure.
 The second is that they need to be ready yesterday.
 Or, depending on how long the seemingly disruptive process of upgrading and switching over has been put off, last year.

-The takeaway is that business application development tools need to be fast, flexible, and, if we’re willing to admit a third truth – cheap.
+The takeaway is that business application development tools need to be fast, flexible, and, if we’re willing to admit the third truth – cheap.
 High performance, scalability, user-friendliness are all important.
 Modern corporate systems need to be able to work in different environments, support companies of any size, and be able to change on the fly.
 However, the best business software in the world is no good if you fail to deliver as per contract.

 Thus, the best application development tools are those that can build robust software, tweak it to match the client’s structure and workflow, and, most importantly for the developers, get it finished/integrated/deployed on time and under budget.
 Which brings us to low-code development tools.
 In order to meet the aforementioned criteria, system development is moving away from hand-coding, toward constructing customized solutions out of ready-made blocks and toolkits.